 Zyro, however, seems like a promising project.
 The company appears to be transparent in that they don’t try to hide any issues or problems that their builder might have.

-As for the builder itself, while it does lack some smoothness at times, and is missing some features, the general impression is rather positive.
-It’s a work in progress, but the builder features a drag-and-drop editor, various editing tools, free image options, and so on.
+As for the builder itself, while in minor situations it may seem that it lacks some smoothness at times, and is missing several features, the general impression is rather positive.
+It’s a work in progress, but the builder features a drag-and-drop editor, e-commerce, various editing AI tools, free image options, and so on.

 And the price!
-Honestly, given the pricing options for Zyro, it's safe to say that many of its more-noticeable quirks can be easily forgiven.
+Honestly, given the pricing options for Zyro, it's safe to say that many of its almost not noticeable quirks can be easily forgiven.

 Final verdict?
-Well, if Zyro didn’t have a free version, and had some insane price tags, I would definitely advise you to look for a good website builder someplace else.
+Well, if Zyro didn’t have a free version for a try, fully-stacked eCommerce and had some insane price tags, I would definitely advise you to look for a good website builder someplace else!
 However, seeing as this is not the case, you can definitely try the builder out - at least as far as the free version is concerned.

-And remember - Zyro is currently in its BETA stage of development.
+And remember - Zyro is constantly under development.
 Each day you log into their website, you should be able to see improvements with both the builder and the site itself.